dotnet/roslyn-analyzers/src/Microsoft.CodeQuality.Analyzers/Microsoft.CodeQuality.Analyzers.md

 ### Rule description

-The field reference '{0}' is duplicated in this bitwise initialization.
+The field reference '{0}' is duplicated in this bitwise initialization

 ## [CA1070](https://docs.microsoft.com/visualstudio/code-quality/ca1070): Do not declare event fields as virtual